RGunasekaran21249030/Ragunath.Gunasekaran/index.md

 > This project was developed using Python and Time Series Forecasting Algorithms.

-The below is the Dataflow for this project
+The below is the Dataflow for this project ( Source - Microsoft website )

 <img src="Predictive Analyiss.PNG"/>